 Feedback for maintaining and improving campus safety is welcome.
 A Safety Suggestion Box is located at the Anaheim Campus on the second floor, in the Admissions and Registration Office lobby.
-The Anaheim Campus Safety Committee reviews suggestions by students and staff on a regular basis.
+The Anaheim Campus Safety Committee reviews suggestions by students and staff.